SHUBHAM-KANPURE/MERN-Interview-Notes/README.md

-# Welcome To The MERN Channel
+# Welcome To The MERN Interview Channel

 ## JavaScript (Core + Advanced)